-Purpose: The career studies program CURRICULUM A ND O in Building Construction Trades is designed to help entry-level BUII LDING employees in construction related trades obtain job-specific knowledge BLD 131-132-133-134 4 Carp and skills to improve their work performance and career status within Total Minimum Cred dits for the industry.
-The curriculum will EL provide an understanding of the common principles and practices of the modern construction industry as well as specific knowledge and skills in a trade area selected by the student.
-Five specializations are BLD 111 BLD 180 ELE 110 ELE 133-134 ELE 138 Blue Virgi Hom Pract Natio ; available: Electrical, Fire Safety, HVAC, Plumbing, and Building.
-The Total Minimum Cree dits for courses contained in these programs FIRE PROT 1 are applicable to fulfilling the related education requirements that are prerequisite to taking the Journeyman or Master certification BLD 111 FIR 211-212 FIR 215 Blue Auto Fire (tests.
-Information on specific trade certification requirements may be obtained from the National Total Minimum Cred dits for ; Assessment Institute (NAI), Toll- Free in Virginia 1-800-356-3381.
+Purpose: The career studies program in Building Construction Trades is designed to help entry-level employees in construction related trades obtain job-specific knowledge and skills to improve their work performance and career status within the industry.
+The curriculum will provide an understanding of the common principles and practices of the modern construction industry as well as specific knowledge and skills in a trade area selected by the student.
+Five specializations are available: Electrical, Fire Safety, HVAC, Plumbing, and Building.
+The courses contained in these programs are applicable to fulfilling the related education requirements that are prerequisite to taking the Journeyman or Master certification tests.
+Information on specific trade certification requirements may be obtained from the National Assessment Institute (NAI), Toll-Free in Virginia 1-800-356-3381.
 Classes are scheduled during the evening hours.
-AIR 121-122-123 BLD 111 BLD 159 BLD 180 Air (Blue Mecl Virg Occupational Objectives: Journeyman or Master's level Total Minimum Cree